 \subsection{Emotion Control}

-Emotion classification and control has been seldom been addressed in 3D human motion generation.
-Few works use coarse skeleton motion for multi-class classification problems.
+Emotion classification and control has been little studied in 3D human motion generation with only a a few methods using skeletal motion in multi-class classification.
 Ghaleb et al.~\cite{ghaleb2023cospeech} employ a spatio-temporal graph convolution network to classify gestures into four classes: preparation, stroke, retraction, and neutral.
-Li et al.~\cite{Li2016Affectcla}, on the other hand, uses hidden Markov model for emotion classification of human movement mocap data.
-Karras et al.~\cite{karrasemotion} aim to learn face animations of a single actor, and test their method on different tasks by modifying the latent vectors.
+Li et al.~\cite{Li2016Affectcla}, on the other hand, use hidden Markov models for emotion classification of human movement mocap data.
+Karras et al.~\cite{karrasemotion} learn face animations of a single actor, and test their method on different tasks by modifying the latent vectors.
 However, there is no disentanglement mechanism, and they do not model the synchronization of the emotion with the with the facial motions.
 Recently, EmoTalk~\cite{peng2023emotalk}, animates emotional 3D faces from speech input with control over the emotion intensity and EMOTE~\cite{danecek2023emotional} disentangles emotion and speech to allow emotion editing at test time.
 However, models solely intended for facial tasks like lip syncing and capturing expressions might not smoothly adapt to the complexity of whole-body movements and distinct articulation.
 Regarding emotion-conditioned motion generation, Aberman et al.~\cite{aberman2020unpaired} show style-transfer from video data to motion and provide some style-based control, but do not address speech-driven emotional gestures.
 Similarly, the ZeroEGGs~\cite{ghorbani2022zeroeggs} dataset contains some emotional gesture controls but also includes more generic styles of motion.
-The respective method requires the input of arbitrary frames of desired motion to encode a style, thereby relying on motions and speech as conditions during inference.
-Closer to our work, EMoG~\cite{yin2023emog} incorporates emotion cues from the BEAT dataset~\cite{liu2022beat} to generate improve gesture quality without explicit emotion control.
+The method requires the input of arbitrary frames of desired motion to encode a style, thereby relying on motions and speech as conditions during inference. \rebut{Text-driven emotional gesticulation, as explored by Bhattacharya et al.~\cite{DBLP:conf/vr/BhattacharyaRBG21,DBLP:conf/mm/BhattacharyaCRM21}, emphasizes the generation of gestures based on textual cues, incorporating additional conditions such as speech, speaker ID, seed poses, as well as valence, arousal, and dominance triplets.
+However, these approaches do not provide the means to distill explicit emotion features, limiting free control over the generated gestures.} Closer to our work, EMoG~\cite{yin2023emog} incorporates emotion cues from the BEAT dataset~\cite{liu2022beat} to generate improved gesture quality without explicit emotion control.